 What is the best way to learn English?

-Although there are many apps, websites, and software programs available that can help you learn English, it’s best to have an experienced and qualified instructor who can provide personal feedback and guidance on your way to fluency.
+Although there are many apps, websites, and software programs available that can help you learn American English, it’s best to have an experienced and qualified instructor who can provide personal feedback and guidance on your way to fluency.

 A teacher will be able to create a plan tailored specifically to your learning style and linguistic background.
 He or she will also be able to easily catch and correct mistakes you’re making in pronunciation.

 If you’re wondering how to learn English online with the help of an experienced teacher, check out our selection of ESL classes today!

 Practicing all the skills you’re learning is essential to improving your English faster.
 Check out the following tips and tricks for getting the most out of your daily practice times.

 - Watch TV: Yes, that’s right.
 Practicing your English skills can be as simple as turning on a television to English programming.
 If you need to turn the subtitles on to be able to follow along, feel free!

 - Listen to English radio stations: Depending on where you live, there may be a radio show in English near you.
 Don’t just listen to the music though, find a talk show that discusses local news as well to practice your listening skills.

 - Watch movies and videos: Subscribe to our English tutorials on YouTube, or take a trip to the cinema.
 Reinforcing your language skills with helpful visuals is an excellent strategy.